grrrwaaa/gct753/src/pages/agent.md

 ### Chemotaxis

+When we look at microbiology, we find even simpler modes of steering behavior.

 > Chemotaxis is the phenomenon whereby somatic cells, bacteria, and other single-cell or multicellular organisms direct their movements according to certain chemicals in their environment.
 This is important for bacteria to find food (for example, glucose) by swimming towards the highest concentration of food molecules, or to flee from poisons (for example, phenol).
 In multicellular organisms, chemotaxis is critical to early development (e.g. movement of sperm towards the egg during fertilization) and subsequent phases of development (e.g. migration of neurons or lymphocytes) as well as in normal function. [wikipedia](https://en.wikipedia.org/wiki/Chemotaxis)

 A [video example of chemotaxis in E. coli](http://www.youtube.com/watch?v=ZV5CfOkV6ek).